 You’ll also want to consider what color you’ll use for the water itself.
 Perhaps you want to use black because it makes things look very dark.
 Or maybe you’d like to try blue because it’s one of the most popular colors used to depict water.

-After you have filled in the water area, you’ll need to decide whether you want to add elements, such as plants, trees, etc., to the scene.
-In general, it’s best to wait until you have completed the rest of the steps before adding anything else.
+After filling in the water area, you must decide whether you want to add elements, such as plants, trees, etc., to the scene.
+Generally, it’s best to wait until you have completed the rest of the steps before adding anything else.

 Step-2.
 Glue it on